ScienceOctopus/octopus/ReadMe.md

 # Project Octopus

 To find out more about Project Octopus, start with the Documentations folder.
 The Website folder contains the public-facing information.
 This folder contains the code for working versions of parts of the site.
 All help creating working versions of the site are very welcome.
-If you'd liek to contribute, please contact alex.freeman@maths.cam.ac.uk
+If you'd like to contribute, please contact alex.freeman@maths.cam.ac.uk

 # Installation instructions